fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 1. Switch back to the Transactions.cs file.

-1. Notice that the `Deposit` method now has access to the `Balance` property of the `BankAccount` instance.
+1. Notice that the `Deposit` method is now able to set the `account.Balance` property.

 1. Repeat the process used to update `Deposit` to correct the issues in the remaining `Transactions` class methods.